ygemici/osz/docs/howto2-debug.md

 ### Debugger commands

-It's enough to enter commands until it's obvious, in most cases that's the first letter only.
+It's enough to enter commands until they became obvious, in most cases that's the first letter only.
+I've used uppercase letters to indicate that.

 | Command  | Description |
 | -------- | ----------- |